A New Theory of Emotions

 • Generates an emotional experience based on this complex calculation

-Real-World Example: Imagine walking down a dark street and hearing a sudden noise behind you.
+Imagine walking down a dark street and hearing a sudden noise behind you.
 Your brain rapidly combines sensory input (the sound), memory (past experiences of safety or danger), and contextual information to generate an emotional response.
 Is it fear?
 Curiosity?
 Mild concern?
-The interpretation depends on your how your unique brain engages in this predictive process.
+The interpretation depends on how your unique brain engages in this predictive process.

 Core Affect: The Foundation of Emotional Experience

 Core affect is the most basic layer of emotional experience – think of it as the raw, unprocessed emotional energy that underlies all of our more complex emotional states.
-Unlike specific emotions like anger or joy, core affect represents the most fundamental way our brain experiences and categorizes sensations.
+Unlike specific emotions like anger or joy, core affect represents the most fundamental way our brain experiences and categorises sensations.

 The Two Dimensions of Core Affect

-1. Valence: The Pleasure-Displeasure Spectrum Valence describes how pleasant or unpleasant a sensation feels.
+Valence describes how pleasant or unpleasant a sensation feels.
 Imagine this as a sliding scale:

 • Extremely Pleasant: Feeling content, comfortable, delighted